cs-ed/impacts-plan-AlexRErwin/README.md

 Describe your course including the name, description, and grade level.
 Broadly explain how this document details how you plan to incorporate issues of computing impacts on society in your course

+The course I teach is called STEM, and I introduce middle schoolers to engineering and computer science through robotics.
+This document will demonstrate how I plan to incorporate societal impacts of computer science.

 ## Plan

 ### Learning Objectives